Techartflowio/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-reconstruct-world-position.md

    For the reconstruction function (`ComputeWorldSpacePosition`) to work, the depth value must be in the normalized device coordinate (NDC) space.
 In D3D, Z is in range `[0,1]`, in OpenGL, Z is in range `[-1, 1]`.

    This example uses the `UNITY_REVERSED_Z` constant to determine the platform and adjust the Z value range.
-See step 6 in this example for more explanations.
+Check step 6 in this example for more explanations.

    The `UNITY_NEAR_CLIP_VALUE` variable is a platform independent near clipping plane value for the clip space.

-   For more information, see [Platform-specific rendering differences](https://docs.unity3d.com/Manual/SL-PlatformDifferences.html).
+   For more information, refer to [Platform-specific rendering differences](https://docs.unity3d.com/Manual/SL-PlatformDifferences.html).

 5. Reconstruct world space positions from the UV and Z coordinates of pixels.